 The Larapinta Trail (www.larapintatrail.com,au) is just over 220km long and follows theWestMacDonnellRanges from the Telegraph Station in Alice Springs toMountSonder.
 The best time to tackle this rugged track in full is between June and August.
 It is not recommended from October to February.
 The trail is broken into 12 sections of 9-29km, so you can do a section a day.
 The longest day’s hike is about 10 hours.
 While the track is well signposted, planning your trip well is vital – there are no convenience stores along the way.
 There are tanks at each trail head to top up your water and you can organise food drops.

 Rock climbers will find plenty of crags to conquer in both the West and EastMacDonnellRanges.
 They may not be the grandest of peaks, but they are pretty spectacular for bouldering and climbing.
-Go to www.redcentrerock.info to find out where the best spots are; or grab a copy of Rock Climbing in Central Australia by Krish Seewraj, $35 online at Open Spaces bookstore, www.osp.com.au.
+Grab a copy of Rock Climbing in Central Australia by Krish Seewraj, $35 online at Open Spaces bookstore, www.osp.com.au.

 For the less mobile: The Dolomite Walk, a lovely 3km loop around Ormiston Gorge, is 90km west of Alice Springs.
 It gives a little taste of the Larapinta Trail – sections six and seven begin here.
 Also great for bird watching, swimming, camping and resting in the shade of beautiful ghost gums by one of NT’s most picturesque waterholes.